ignarru/landing-cloudfare/README.md

 A personal "Acerca de mí" section appears before the services listing.
 You can edit the content in `client/src/components/About.tsx` and replace the photo at `client/public/profile.png`.

+## About scroll offset

+The navigation uses `ABOUT_EXTRA_OFFSET` in `client/src/lib/constants.ts` to determine how far the page scrolls when "Acerca de mí" is clicked.
+Adjust these values if the section appears misaligned on mobile or desktop.

 ## Contact scroll offset

 The scroll offset used when navigating to the contact form is exported as `CONTACT_EXTRA_OFFSET` in `client/src/lib/constants.ts` and can be overridden by passing an `offset` prop to `Contact`.